HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 E.g., If we are going to use a text-based representation for both compounds and proteins (SMILES code for compound and Amino acid or other sequence-based descriptors for proteins), the RNNs based architectures are the first thing that comes to mind.

-[Matthew Ragoza et.al.](https://pubs.acs.org/doi/10.1021/acs.jcim.6b00740) [8] proposed a method for Protein−Ligand Scoring with Convolutional Neural Network.
+[Matthew Ragoza et.al.](https://pubs.acs.org/doi/10.1021/acs.jcim.6b00740) proposed a method for Protein−Ligand Scoring with Convolutional Neural Network [8].
 Instead of text-based representation, they have utilized the three-dimensional (3D) representation of a protein−ligand.
 Consequently, they have decided to use convolutional neural networks that can act on this 3D structure and extract meaningfull and appropriate features for predicting Protein−Ligand binding affinity.